JonasGao/export-gitlab-projects/README.md

 # Export GitLab Projects
-Do export gitlab projects by REST API.
+A python script do that exporting gitlab projects by REST API.